LFO

 Waveform Types

-'sine'- Smooth, rounded modulation'square'- Hard on/off switching'sawtooth'- Linear ramp up, instant reset'triangle'- Linear up and down
+'sine'- Smooth, rounded modulation'square'- Hard on/off switching'sawtooth'- Linear ramp (direction controls up or down)'triangle'- Linear up and down'sampleHold'- Random stepped values (classic S&H)

 Usage